 - Relaxation area for visitors provided in our Community Access Space

-We encourage our visitors to take advantage of this opportunity to enjoy a more relaxed environment in the new year, and continue to connect with our Front Desk should you require any further accommodations to enjoy your art-viewing experience.
+We encourage our visitors to take advantage of this opportunity to enjoy a more relaxed environment in the new year, and continue to connect with our Visitor Services Team should you require any further accommodations to enjoy your art-viewing experience.